 The 2021 Dodge Durango gets a host of improvements that will please drivers (and their families) with a fondness for technology and especially big power.
 It’s no wonder the company describes this SUV as a five-door muscle car.

 The first deliveries in Canada are scheduled for this fall.
-While pricing has yet to be announced, here are five things you need to know about the 2021 Durango:
+Pricing starts at $47,495.
+Here are five things you need to know about the 2021 Durango:

 - Also: Dodge Unleashes Wicked Trio Led by Durango SRT Hellcat